driplineorg/dripline/source/Architecture.rst

 Operating a Mesh
 ================

-While the Dripline standard specifies *what* can go in a mesh, it does not specify *how* a mesh is deployed.
-The Dripline developers recommend the use of containers and a deployment menthod like ``docker-compose`` or Kubernetes.
+While the dripline standard specifies *what* can go in a mesh, it does not specify *how* a mesh is deployed.
+The dripline developers recommend the use of containers and a deployment menthod like ``docker-compose`` or Kubernetes.

 The first thing to be deployed should be the broker.